-Professor: Richard Montalto

-Associate Professors: James Allen, Carmen Osburn

-Assistant Professors: Julia Mortyakova, Valentin Bogdan,

-Cherry Dunn, Phillip Stockton
+Professor: Richard Montalto Associate Professors: Carmen Osburn Assistant Professors: Julia Mortyakova, Valentin Bogdan, Cherry Dunn, Phillip Stockton Visiting Assistant Professor: Elizabeth Jones

+Music Programs

-Mississippi University for Women is an accredited institutional member of the National Association of Schools of Music (NASM) for the B.A. in Music with an emphasis in General Music and the Bachelor of Music in Music Education.
+Mississippi University for Women is an accredited institutional member of the National Association of Schools of Music (NASM) for the Bachelor of Arts in Music, the Bachelor of Music in Music Education, and the Bachelor of Music in Music Therapy.
 The B.M. in Music Education program is approved by the Mississippi State Department of Education and accredited by the National Council for Accreditation of Teacher Education, thereby enabling graduates to satisfy the certification requirements for the State of Mississippi in Music Education.
 The Music Therapy program is approved by the American Music Therapy Association.

-- Music Major, General, BA

-- Music Major, Music Education, BM
+- Music Education Major, BM

-- Music Major, Music Therapy Concentration, BM
+- Music Major, BA

 - Music Minor

+- Music Therapy Major, BM